dependency-check/dependency-check-sonar-plugin/README.md

 ## Note

 **This SonarQube plugin does not perform analysis**, rather, it reads existing Dependency-Check reports.
-Use one of the other available methods to scan project dependencies and generate the necessary JSON or XML report which can then be consumed by this plugin.
+Use one of the other available methods to scan project dependencies and generate the necessary JSON report which can then be consumed by this plugin.
 Refer to the [Dependency-Check project](https://github.com/jeremylong/DependencyCheck) for relevant [documentation](https://jeremylong.github.io/DependencyCheck/).

 ## Metrics